 Traditionally, the pigeon peas are cooked in advance as they require soaking and then a bit of time to cook and soften, but cooked and canned pigeon peas can easily be found in almost any supermarket.
 For easier prep, use these in place of dried peas.

 Pork is the meat of choice for this tasty dish but, it’s also commonly made using salted pork, ham, or smoked ham hocks.
 Bacon, salchichón (salami), or chorizo are sometimes stirred in for added flavor and texture, too.
 The recipe is completed by adding olives, capers, tomato sauce, and bay leaves to the mix of rice, peas, and pork, along with the chicken broth.
 Then, everything is cooked altogether until the broth is completely absorbed.
 In the countryside, you will find that some people still cook this quintessential meal over an open fire pit.

 For the sake of time and ease, our version features all of the amazing taste but is a bit easier and faster to prepare.
 We’ve opted for canned pigeon peas and tomatoes, cooked ham, and adobo and sazon seasoning so that you can spend less time in the kitchen and more time enjoying this delicious dish with family and friends, without missing out on any of the traditional flavors.
-Get a bag of Carolina® Jasmine Rice and let the cooking begin!
+Get a bag of Carolina® Jasmine Rice or white rice and let the cooking begin!